pymupdf/PyMuPDF/README.rst

 Installation
 ============

-Normally it should be as easy as running ``python setup.py install`` once MuPDF is in place.
+Normally it should be as easy as running ``python setup.py install`` once MuPDF is in place (i.e. has been generated).

 For linux users, please make sure that the following libraries are available: ``libmupdf``, ``libmujs``, ``libcrypto``, ``libjbig2dec``, ``libopenjp2``, ``libjpeg``, ``libfreetype``.